 Balance board exercises

-Wobble boards are most commonly used in the rehabilitation of ankle injuries such as ankle sprains, although they should also be used for other lower leg and knee injuries.
+- Wobble boards are most commonly used in the rehabilitation of ankle injuries such as ankle sprains, although they should also be used for other lower leg and knee injuries.

 These tend to be more advanced sports specific type exercises which bridge the gap between normal rehabilitation and returning to full sports training or playing.
 Some exercises will depend on the type of sport you play and you should seek professional advice from your coach or physio.

-Plyometrics or plyometric exercises are a form of strengthening exercise, incorporating jumping, bounding and hopping movements, which works to increase power in the muscles.
+- Plyometrics or plyometric exercises are a form of strengthening exercise, incorporating jumping, bounding and hopping movements, which works to increase power in the muscles.